-Filling fields with random data
+Filling fields with generated data

-The Fill... button allows the selected field to be filled with randomly generated alpha or numeric data.
+The Fill... button allows the selected field to be filled with generated values.
 Select the field to be filled by pressing the field name (column heading) in the table.
+Then press the Fill... button to open the Fill Dataset Field dialog: